particle-iot/docs/src/content/getting-started/cloud/introduction.md

 <sup>1</sup>WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

+<sup>2</sup>The Particle mobile apps for iOS and Android will be deprecated in the future.
+You should not rely on them for your product setup experience.

 ### WPA2 Enterprise

 WPA2 Enterprise is a variation of Wi-Fi sometimes used in corporate and educations environments.
 It's sometimes referred to as WPA Enterprise, and mentions of 802.1(x), RADIUS, or eduroam indicate that WPA2 Enterprise is being used.

 To configure a Photon, P1 using WPA2 Enterprise using the Particle CLI.
 Of note:

-- Setup can only be done over USB using the [Particle CLI](/getting-started/developer-tools/cli/) (no mobile app support).
+- Setup can only be done over USB using the [Particle CLI](/getting-started/developer-tools/cli/).
 - Requires Device OS 0.7.0 or later for WPA2 Enterprise Support.
 - Device OS 1.5.4-rc.1 or 2.0.x or later is required if concatenated certificates (intermediate certificates) are required.
 - Only one set of WPA2 Enterprise Wi-Fi credentials can be stored.